xpack/xpm/README.md

 # xpm-preview

-Preview for the new xpm web; to be renamed as xpm
+Web site for the xpm web; (preview for now, to be renamed as xpm)